Fly Away Home: Plot

-After surviving a car accident, in which her mother Aliane dies swerving out the way of an oncoming truck, 13-year-old Amy Alden is brought from New Zealand to Ontario, Canada, by her estranged father Thomas Alden, a sculptor and inventor, to live with him and his girlfriend Susan.
+After surviving a car accident, in which her mother Aliane dies swerving out of the way of an oncoming truck on a rainy night, 13-year-old Amy Alden is brought from New Zealand to Ontario, Canada, by her estranged father Thomas Alden, a sculptor and inventor, to live with him and his girlfriend Susan.

-When a construction crew destroys a small wilderness area near the Alden home, Amy finds an abandoned nest of 16 goose eggs.
-Without Thomas, Susan, or her uncle David knowing, she takes the eggs and keeps them in a dresser in her father's old barn to incubate.
-When the eggs hatch, she is allowed to keep the goslings as pets.
-Thomas asks for help from local Animal Regulation officer Glen Seifert on how to care for the geese.
+When a construction crew destroys a small wilderness area near the Alden home, Amy finds an abandoned nest of 17 goose eggs.
+Without her father's, Susan's, or her uncle David's knowledge, she takes the eggs and keeps them in a dresser in her father's barn to incubate.
+When the eggs hatch and imprint upon Amy, Thomas allows her to keep the goslings.
+Thomas seeks help from local Animal Regulation officer Glen Seifert on how to care for the geese.
 Seifert comes over to the Alden house, and explains that the geese have imprinted on Amy as their mother.
-He explains that geese learn everything from their parents including migratory routes, but also warns Thomas that an ordinance dictates that all domestic geese must have their wings clipped to render them flightless, so they don't communicate diseases with wild birds.
-He promptly tries to demonstrate the process with one of the goslings, which upsets Amy.
-Thomas throws Seifert off his property, only for Seifert to threaten the Aldens that if the birds start flying, he will have to confiscate them.
+He explains that geese learn everything from their parents, including migratory routes, but also warns Thomas that an ordinance dictates that all domestic geese who do not migrate must have their wings clipped to render them flightless, so they don't pass on diseases with wild birds.
+He promptly attempts to demonstrate the process with one of the goslings, which upsets and disturbs Amy, who reacts in anger.
+Thomas throws Seifert off his property, whereupon Seifert warns the Aldens that if the birds start flying, he will have to confiscate them.

-Thomas decides to use his ultralight aircraft to teach the birds to fly and show them their migratory routes, but quickly realizes the birds will only follow Amy.
-Aided by his friend Barry, Thomas teaches Amy how to fly an ultralight aircraft of her own.
-David knows someone running a bird sanctuary in North Carolina, and arranges for the geese to go to the sanctuary.
-The birds have to arrive before November 1, or the sanctuary will be torn down by developers who plan to turn it into a coastal housing development.
+Thomas ponders their situation and decides to try to use his ultralight aircraft to direct the birds to fly and show them their migratory routes, but realizes the birds will only follow Amy.
+Aided by his friend Barry, Thomas instructs Amy how to fly an ultralight aircraft of her own, and soon, the birds successfully follow her.
+David knows of a bird expert running a bird sanctuary in North Carolina, and after informing him of their intentions, arranges for the geese to fly to the sanctuary.
+The birds must arrive before November 1, or the sanctuary will be torn down by developers who plan to turn it into a coastal housing development.

-Amy and Thomas practice flying the aircraft, but Igor, the weakest of the geese, who has a limp, accidentally hits the front of Amy's aircraft and lands in an isolated forest.
-While the group goes off to search for the bird, Seifert returns to the Alden farm and confiscates the other geese.
-The next day, the Aldens free the geese from the government cages, and Amy leads them on their migration to North Carolina, keeping Igor strapped in her cockpit as he is unable to fly in his current condition.
+Amy and Thomas practice flying the aircraft, to strengthen and build endurance for the geese to make the arduous journey.
+While attempting to include Igor, the weakest of the geese, to fly with the rest of the flock, he loses stability and accidentally hits the front of Amy's aircraft, landing in the surrounding forest.
+While the group searches for Igor, Seifert returns to the farm and confiscates the other geese.
+The following day, the Aldens and their friends free the geese from the government cages, and Amy and Thomas lead them on their migration to North Carolina, keeping the disabled Igor safely strapped in her cockpit.